HaniSource/components/components/dropdowns-category/dropdown/doc.md

     First, it checks that ``lastFocusedElement`` is not within the button or the panel.
 This is a signal that the user has clicked or tabbed somewhere outside the dropdown entirely.

 2. **Checking Position in the DOM:**
-    - Next, it compares lastFocusedElement to button using button.compareDocumentPosition(lastFocusedElement).
-This comparison uses a bitmask that tells us where the two elements sit in the DOM tree.
+    - Next, it compares ``lastFocusedElement`` to button using ``button.compareDocumentPosition(lastFocusedElement)``.
+This comparison uses a bitmask that tells us where the two elements sit in the DOM tree [see the docs of compareDocumentPosition() method ](https://developer.mozilla.org/en-US/docs/Web/API/Node/compareDocumentPosition).
-    - Specifically, we’re looking for a DOCUMENT_POSITION_FOLLOWING result.
+    - Specifically, we’re looking for a ``DOCUMENT_POSITION_FOLLOWING`` result.
 This means the last focused element is “after” the button in the DOM’s structure.
-Essentially, if lastFocusedElement is after the button in the document, the user has likely left the dropdown, so we should close it.
+Essentially, if ``lastFocusedElement`` is after the button in the document, the user has likely left the dropdown, so we should close it.

+    If both of these checks pass, ``shouldCloseDropdown`` returns ``true``, meaning it’s time to close the dropdown.